Baryon-driven growth of solitonic cores in fuzzy dark matter halos: Acknowledgements

 \section{Acknowledgements}

 We thank Benedikt Eggemeier, Erik Lentz, Doddy Marsh, and Philip Mocz for useful discussions.
+We acknowledge support by the Deutsche Forschungsgemeinschaft.
 JCN acknowledges funding by a Julius von Haast Fellowship Award provided by the New Zealand Ministry of Business, Innovation and Employment and administered by the Royal Society of New Zealand.
 Computations described in this work were performed using the publicly-available \textsc{Enzo} code (http://enzo-project.org) with resources provided by the North-German Supercomputing Alliance (HLRN).
-We acknowledge the yt toolkit [57] that was used for our analysis of numerical data.
+We acknowledge the \textsc{yt} toolkit \cite{Turk2011} that was used for our analysis of numerical data.